Friday, April 5, 2024

 My only option at this point was to transport Wally here to Texas.
 I'd just brought the Bakersfield 4 here and was over-full with pitties and dogs, not to mention cats and the birds.
 A full house but not in the poker hand sense.
 Like most things I do in rescue, it was a leap of faith.
 I'd deal with it when Wally got here.

 The $500 transport put Wally at almost $5,000.
 Most people who don't get rescue would balk at this amount, but I knew I had to get Wally to me.
 I knew he needed me, but I had no idea just how much.
 The communications with Patti began to illuminate his awful past.
 Wally had a problem with men.
 First, the boarding facility owner, a guy, had to warm him up and that took some work.
 Then the transport driver, another guy, had some issues with Wally.
-When he got to us, he was not reception to Scott, to say the least.
+When he got to us, he was not receptive to Scott, to say the least.
 It was growling, fear-based lunging and most of the reactive behavior seemed to be associated with his crate.
 I'd first had Wally in a plastic kennel, my crate of choice, but not being able to see everything around him seemed to activate his fearfulness.
 I changed him to a wire kennel and while not perfect, the adjustment seemed to improve matters somewhat.
 I addressed this with Patti and that was when I found out Wally had been horribly abused.
 When he got to the shelter, he weighed 33 pounds at a year and half.
 Someone, a man, had inflicted great cruelty upon Wally.
 I still don't know exactly what happened and really don't want to.
 Patti added, "and it was severe."
 That was enough.
 We did not want Wally to have to relive his past.
 It was time for him to have a new life and that's where me and Reunion went to work.

 First, I was amazed when Scott pulled me aside and told me I could keep Wally here even though it put us way over the top